foodfight/showz/scripts/episode-28-surge.md

 * Michael, can you please introduce yourself to our listeners?
 Where are you located?
 Where do you work, and what's your role there?
 * What will you be presenting at Surge?
 * Can you give us a basic introduction to Hypermedia APIs?
 What is a hypermedia API and why should I care?
 * Many applications are build using an N Tier Architectures.
+I think most of our listeners are familiar with 3-tier architectures but can you be more specific about what an n-tier architecture is?
 What makes this architecture an antipattern?
 * What sort of failure scenarios are avoided using the archicture you're employing?
 * Surege is all about disaster porn.
 What are some failure scenarios that are unique to hypermedia APIs and / or HTML5 microdata?
 * The Food Fight Show usually includes some discussion of Chef.
 What are you using at Xfinity to caputre and manage your infrastructure as code?